General Dynamics F-16 Fighting Falcon operators: Potential operators

-In April 2018, Colombia was offered surplus Israeli Air Force F-16A/B "Netz" and F-16C/D "Barak" aircraft by Elbit Systems and Israel Aerospace Industries.
-The aircraft were offered in response to a Colombian Air Force requirement for 12 to 18 fighters, to replace its current fleet of IAI Kfirs.
-The offer reportedly includes a service life extension program that would upgrade the aircraft to a standard reportedly similar to Block 50.
+Brazil

+On 12 June 2024, the specialized website Janes, reported an ongoing negotiation between the Brazilian Air Force (FAB) and USAF for 24 F-16s from the US stocks, possibly Block 40/42.
+The units would be complementary to the newest Saab JAS 39 Gripen, and to replace the oldest AMX and Northrop F-5 to be retired from 2025.
+As stated by a Brazilian official to the website, the negotiation could be finalized until the end of 2024.

+According to other sources familiar with the negotiation, the procurement could involve surplus USAF Boeing KC-135 tankers.
+On 14 June, the FAB confirmed the interest on the acquisition of F-16 fighters.

 India

 For the ongoing Indian MRCA competition for the Indian Air Force (IAF), Lockheed Martin was offering the customized F-16IN Super Viper.
 The F-16IN is based closely on the F-16E/F Block 60 and features conformal fuel tanks, an AN/APG-80 AESA radar, a GE F110-132A engine with FADEC controls, an electronic warfare suite, an infrared search and track (IRST) sensor, an updated all-color glass cockpit, and a helmet-mounted cueing system.
 Lockheed Martin and the United States government intensively lobbied for India's US$10 billion contract for 126 fighter jets.
 Ashton Carter, chief of The Pentagon's acquisition department, even raised the possibility of United States offering the F-35 Lightning II to India as a follow-on to the F-16IN.
 The IAF extensively evaluated the F-16 which included field trials in hot weather conditions and in high-altitude mountain ranges.
 In April 2011, the IAF rejected the F-16IN's bid in favor of either the Eurofighter Typhoon or Dassault Rafale.
 In January 2012, the Dassault Rafale finally emerged as the winner of this US$10.5 billion deal for 126 fighter jets.